thatmattlove/hyperglass/README.md

 *However, the hyperglass demo does cost [/checktheroads](https://github.com/checktheroads) about $15/month for 3 Digital Ocean droplets.
 If you're feeling particularly helpful and want to help offset that cost, small donations are welcome.*

 [![Donate](https://img.shields.io/badge/Donate-blue.svg?logo=paypal)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=ZQFH3BB2B5M3E&source=url)

-## Acknowledgements

--   This project originally started as a fork of [vraulsan](https://github.com/vraulsan)'s [looking-glass](https://github.com/vraulsan/looking-glass) project.
-The guts of the Flask components still remain from that project, but almost everything else has been rewritten.
-Nevertheless, the inspiration for building hyperglass came from here.

 ## License